About Monthly Mortgage Repayment Cover

 Extended benefit option

-This option allows your benefits to continue if you have been disabled for at least three months prior to your 65th birthday and you are unable to perform two or more activities of daily living.
+This option allows your benefits to continue if you have been disabled for at least three months immediately before your 65th birthday and you are unable to perform two or more activities of daily living.

 Back and mental disorder limitation